ionvop/ivvbscript/README.md

 ### 2022-11-05 v1.0.0

-- Created this project as a Java practice material for CCE101 and a potential submission for my final exam.
+- Created this project as a my first Java program and a practice material for CCE101, and a potential submission for my final exam.
 - Released to GitHub.